-Android MQTT Alarm Panel for Home Assistant
+Android MQTT Alarm Panel for Home Automation Platforms

 The alarm panel acts as an interface for Home Assistant’s manual alarm control panel component.
 You can set the alarm state to away or home, or disarm the alarm using a code.
 In addition it has some nice features such as weather forecast and screen saver mode.